Playing in Paradise

 Ag sugradh sna bhfláthais.

-Humanity (a significant portion at least) has entered an age of self responsibility and the wounded healer puts an end to the blame game.
 The tools of healing now available to us perform a myriad of miracles.
 Though our are problems complex, the solution is simple.
 To reacquaint ourselves with Nature.
 All the proven methodologies that are available to us to heal ourselves are increased exponentially in a natural setting.
 Nature is our ultimate ally.
-In our forgetfulness we have made an enemy of her, suspicious of her bounty, wary of her waters.
-Our aim is to renew our relationship with nature by spending time, simply this.
+In our forgetfulness, we have made an enemy of her, suspicious of her bounty, wary of her waters.

-This decision to 'spend time' is an invitation to nature, to the sea and the wild flowers, to the trees and the rain and the sand and the soil; an invitation to those 'non-human beings' to build a relationship.
-Getting to know the attributes and uses of the natural world, our judgement shifts, perception alters and we see the world mór thimpeall orainn as the Paradise that it is.
+This decision to 'spend time' is an invitation to nature, to the sea and the wild flowers, to the trees and the rain and the sand and the soil; an invitation to those 'non-human beings' to begin or deepen a relationship.
+Becoming familiar with the resources of the natural world, our perception shifts and we see the world mór thimpeall orainn with new eyes.

 The word dig is a unique workshop where the foclóir becomes an oracle.
 We pull a word, lean an sreang, follow a thread back to tug at the sleeping body of knowledge beneath our fingertips.
 Within the Irish language is a Celtic worldview of unity and circular time, a liberation philosophy, a innocence uncorrupted by corporatism, a culture intimate with its place, a people intimate with their animals.
 In these Irish lessons, we don't so much learn Irish as learn to love Irish.